osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. attention::

    We are **not** going to do this step here, as this has been already done.
-Please see the :ref:`ngs-mapping` section on how to map reads against a reference genome.
+We will cover read mapping against a reference genome in the :ref:`ngs-mapping` section.

 Adapter and read trimming